GerhardVisser/SirenSeq.jl/tutorials/Tutorial1.md

 ```julia
 playMidi(sq)
 ```
 Notice that it returns the *pmidi* process playing `sq`.
-If you go to your working directory you should see that a file called *temp.mid* was created containing the sequence just played.
+If you look in your working directory you should see that a file called *temp.mid* was created containing the sequence just played.
 By default, `playMidi` always writes to *temp.mid* before playback.
 Now run,
 ```julia
 playMidi(sq,path="foo",bpm=200)
 ```
 This tells `playMidi` to write to *foo.mid* and play at 200 beats per minute (instead of the default 120).
+If `sq` is not passed as an argument, it will assume that the *`path`.mid* file already exists.
 For more detail on `playMidi` or any other exported function of *SirenSeq*, type `?playMidi` in the Julia terminal.

 ## Interrupting Play

-Sometimes you will want to stop interrupt playback.
+Sometimes you will want to interrupt playback.
 One problem that can occur when simply killing the *pmidi* process is that some note keeps playing indefinitely because the interrupt occurred before a note-off midi event.
-To prevent this *SirenSeq* must play a special midi file called *stop.mid* immediately after the interrupt which tells the sequencer to stop all sounds.
-To make this more customizable the *stop.mid* should reside in your project working directory so you can replace it with anything you like later.
+To prevent this, *SirenSeq* must play a special midi file called *stop.mid* immediately after the interrupt which tells the sequencer to stop all sounds.
+To make this more customizable, the *stop.mid* should reside in your project working directory so you can replace it with anything you like later.
 To generate the default *stop.mid* in your project working directory, run,
 ```julia
 makeStopMidi()
 ```